aosabook/500lines/blockcode/blockcode.markdown

         }
         evt.target.classList.add('dragging');
         dragTarget = evt.target;
-        scriptBlocks = [].slice.call(document.querySelectorAll('.script .block:not(.dragging)'));
+        scriptBlocks = [].slice.call(
+            document.querySelectorAll('.script .block:not(.dragging)'));
-        // For dragging to take place in Firefox, we have to set this, even if we don't use it evt.dataTransfer.setData('text/html', evt.target.outerHTML);
+        // For dragging to take place in Firefox, we have to set this, even if
+        // we don't use it
+        evt.dataTransfer.setData('text/html', evt.target.outerHTML);
         if (matches(evt.target, '.menu .block')){
             evt.dataTransfer.effectAllowed = 'copy';